Heinrich Schütz: Early life and education

-Dresden (1615–1672)
+Career

 After a prolonged negotiation between the landgrave and the elector, Schütz moved to Dresden in 1615 to work as court composer to the Elector of Saxony.
 In 1619 Schütz married Magdalena Wildeck (born 1601).
 She bore two daughters before her death in 1625: Anna Justina in 1621 and Euphrosyne in 1623.

 In Dresden Schütz sowed the seeds of what is now the Sächsische Staatskapelle Dresden, but left there on several occasions; in 1628 he went to Venice again, where he may have met Claudio Monteverdi.
 In 1633 he was invited to Copenhagen to compose the music for wedding festivities there, returning to Dresden in 1635.
 He again conducted an extended visit to Denmark in 1641, due to the devastation of the Electoral court.
 The Thirty Years' War ended in 1648, and he again became more active in Dresden.
 In 1655, the year his daughter Euphrosyne died, he accepted an ex officio post as Kapellmeister at Wolfenbüttel.

 Schütz's Dresden compositions during the Thirty Years' War were, by necessity of the times, smaller-scale than the often massive earlier works; this period produced much of his most charming music.
 After the war, Schütz again wrote larger-scale compositions culminating in the 1660s, when he composed the greatest Passionmusic before Bach.